Rockefeller Center Christmas Tree

 Advertising

-Get ready for the most wonderful time of the year with the best NYC events in December 2023.
-This season's highlights include, well, you already know what they are.
-You can really get into the spirit when you visit one of New York's many holiday markets boasting great gifts for your friends and family as well as tasty provisions.
-Looking for something less festive?
-Check out terrific seasonal theater shows and pop-up holiday bars.
+Get ready for the most wonderful time of the year with the best NYC events in December 2024.
+This season’s highlights include, well, you already know what they are.
+You can really get into the spirit when you visit one of New York’s many holiday markets boasting great gifts for your friends and family as well as tasty provisions.
+For more festivities, check out a wide array of Nutcracker performances and raucous pop-up holiday bars.

 In addition to rounding up Christmas, Hanukkah and Kwanzaa events, we've also included some non-holiday things to do when you need a break from the holiday cheer.
-Keep scrolling to the bottom for those, including art shows, walking tours and immersive theater.
+Keep scrolling to the bottom for those, including art exhibitions, comedy shows, and immersive experiences.

 Check out our Winter Village video